Kimchi: By-products of microorganisms

 The lactic acid bacteria (LAB) produce lactic acid, hydrogen peroxide, and carbon dioxide as by-products during metabolism.
 Lactic acid quickly lowers the pH, creating an acidic environment that is uninhabitable for most other microorganisms that survived salting.
 This also modifies the flavor of sub-ingredients and can increase the nutritive value of the raw materials, as the microbial community in the fermentation process can synthesize B vitamins and hydrolyze cellulose in plant tissues to free nutrients that are normally indigestible by the human gastrointestinal tract.
 Hydrogen peroxide is formed by the oxidation of reduced nicotinamide adenine dinucleotide (NADH) and provides an antibiotic to inhibit some undesirable microorganisms.
 Carbon dioxide functions as a preservative, flushing out oxygen to create an anaerobic environment, as well as creating the desired carbonation in the final product.

 Odor

 Kimchi is known for its strong, spicy, flavors and odors, although milder varieties exist.
 Variations in the fermentation process cause the final product to be highly variable in terms of quality and flavor.
 The strong odor is especially tied to the sulfur compounds from garlic and ginger of kimchi, which can be less appealing to non-Koreans.
-Thus, scientists are experimenting with the types of bacteria used in its production to minimize the odor to increase the appeal for international markets.
+Thus, scientists are experimenting with the types of bacteria used in its production to minimize the odor to increase the appeal to international markets.
 These efforts are not universally appreciated by lovers of kimchi, as the flavor is affected in the process, and some see that "South Korea's narrative about its own culinary staple" is being manipulated to suit the foreigners' tastes.